 There are two documents included here.
-One is the diagram “Thematic/Structural Chiasmus,” in which I try to visualize how Dante locks us into his paradox around the two axes that are articulated in Stazio’s great tribute: “Per te poeta fui, per te cristiano” (Through you I was a poet and, through you, a Christian [Purg.
+One is the diagram “Narrative Chiasmus”, in which I try to visualize how Dante locks us into his paradox around the two axes that are articulated in Stazio’s great tribute: “Per te poeta fui, per te cristiano” (Through you I was a poet and, through you, a Christian [Purg.
 22.73]).

-The structural chiasmus around which Dante-poet models the Virgilio-Stazio interaction is reminiscent of the narrative chiasmus that unfolds in the depiction of the character Virgilio, who is the more loved by the pilgrim as he is revealed to be flawed by the poet.
+The structural chiasmus around which Dante-poet models the Virgilio-Stazio interaction is reminiscent of the narrative chiasmus that unfolds in the depiction of the character Virgilio, who is the more loved by the pilgrim as his pedagogical limitations are revealed by the poet.

 The thematic and structural chiasmus that undergirds the Virgilio-Stazio interaction is composed of two axes: one axis is that of poetry and human greatness (“per te poeta fui”), and the other axis is that of belief and religious conviction (“per te cristiano”).
 In his commentary Benvenuto da Imola writes: “but whether he [Statius] was a Christian, or whether he was not, I care little, since subtly and by necessity the poet feigns this because of the many issues he could not treat without a Christian poet, as will appear in canto XXV and elsewhere.”
 I cite Benvenuto in Dante’s Poets, and then add:

-Instead of referring to Aristotelian “incontenenza” in Purgatorio, Dante uses the vernacular equivalent, which is “dismisura” in Purgatorio 22.35.
-Even though the Aristotelian term “incontenenza” is used only in Inferno 11, never in Purgatorio, the sins classified in Purgatorio 17 as belonging to the category of love pursued with too much vigor (“con troppo di vigore”) are the very sins of incontinence that we saw in hell:
+However, while the Aristotelian term “incontenenza” is used only in Inferno 11, never in Purgatorio, there is an allusion to incontinence in the taxonomy of vice in Purgatorio 17.
+Here we find the category of love pursued with too much vigor (“con troppo di vigore”), and in this category are the very sins of incontinence that we saw in Hell:

-In Purgatorio we find the same categories, in inverted order (instead of descending with the gravitational pull of sin from less bad to more bad, we are ascending away from “gravity” toward lightness and “levitation”):
+In Purgatorio we find the same categories, but in inverted order.
+Instead of descending with the gravitational pull of sin from less bad to more bad, we are ascending away from the weight of sin toward lightness and freedom from vice:

 In essence, Purgatorio 22 pivots around two questions posed by Virgilio to Stazio, both of which elicit a pagan text as a reply.
 In the case of the Fourth Eclogue, the pagan text is coordinated with biblical texts, making the Statius episode “a high-density meditation on both biblical and classical textual transmission” (“Only Historicize,” p.
 46).

 First Virgilio wonders how Stazio, a poet of great wisdom, could have sinned of avarice.
 Stazio is amused at the very idea: avarice was too far removed from him!
 Stazio explains that his sin was prodigality, and that he was saved from damnation as a prodigal by a passage in Aeneid 3, which he cites.
-This passage in Aeneid 3 (for which see the attached document “Dante’s Vergil”) taught Stazio that prodigality is as much a sin as avarice.
-The interpretation of the citation is arduous and has generated controversy for centuries, mostly because many scholars were reluctant to think in terms of a deliberate mistranslation.
+This passage in Aeneid 3 (for which see the attached document “Dante’s Vergil”) taught Stazio that prodigality is as grievous a sin as avarice.
+The interpretation of the citation is complicated and has generated controversy for centuries, mostly because many scholars were reluctant to think in terms of a deliberate mistranslation.
 I think there is no doubt that Dante deliberately mistranslates the Aeneid, in order to turn it to providential ends.
-In other words, here we have an example of Dantean providential mistranslation.
+In other words, the citation of Aeneid 3 in Purgatorio 22 is an example of Dantean providential mistranslation.

-With respect to these Vergilian texts and their salvific effects we should add the following distinction: the construal of Aeneid 3 as a warning against prodigality is entirely Dante’s invention, requiring mistranslation, while the belief in the Fourth Eclogue as a prophecy of the birth of Christ was widely diffused.
+With respect to these Vergilian texts and their salvific effects we should add the following distinction: the construal of Aeneid 3 as a warning against prodigality is entirely Dante’s invention, requiring mistranslation, while the belief in the Fourth Eclogue as a prophecy of the birth of Christ was widely disseminated and accepted.

 Moreover, Dante coordinates the effects of the Fourth Eclogue with the transmission of the Gospels:

 This distinction is analogous to the varieties of Dante’s saved pagans: while the salvation of Cato and Stazio, for instance, is entirely Dante’s invention, the salvation of the Emperor Trajan, whom we will find blessed in Dante’s heaven of justice (and for whom see the third bas-relief in Purgatorio 10) was a widely circulated legend.
 It was believed that Gregory the Great prayed for the soul of Trajan and brought him back to life long enough for him to convert to Christianity so that he could die the second time a Christian.
-In this way, Dante uses popular culture to lend credibility to his wilder imaginings.
-Or rather: popular culture was just as wild as Dante’s wilder imaginings!
+In this way, Dante uses popular culture to lend credibility to his own personal inventions.